tooevangelist/paysuper-docs/content/en/getting-started/glossary.md

 Our mission is to maximize profits for developers, publishers, and platforms.
 We’re focused on keeping conversion rates high and costs low – including those related to integration and maintenance.

 ## PaySuper JS SDK
-[PaySuper’s JavaScript library](https://github.com/paysuper/paysuper-js-sdk) is designed to integrate a PaySuper Payment Form on your site.
+[PaySuper’s JavaScript library](https://github.com/paysuper/paysuper-js-sdk) is designed to integrate a PaySuper Payment Form on your website.

 ## PaySuper API
 [PaySuper public REST API server](https://github.com/paysuper/paysuper-management-api) for a payment form and dashboards.